Refrigeration: Refrigeration research

 William Cullen, the first to conduct experiments into artificial refrigeration.

-The history of artificial refrigeration began when Scottish professor William Cullen designed a small refrigerating machine in 1755.
+The history of artificial refrigeration began when William Cullen designed a small refrigerating machine in 1755.
 Cullen used a pump to create a partial vacuum over a container of diethyl ether, which then boiled, absorbing heat from the surrounding air.
 The experiment even created a small amount of ice, but had no practical application at that time.

-In 1758, Benjamin Franklin and John Hadley, professor of chemistry, collaborated on a project investigating the principle of evaporation as a means to rapidly cool an object at Cambridge University, England.
+In 1758, Benjamin Franklin and chemist John Hadley collaborated on a project investigating the principle of evaporation as a means to rapidly cool an object at Cambridge University, England.
 They confirmed that the evaporation of highly volatile liquids, such as alcohol and ether, could be used to drive down the temperature of an object past the freezing point of water.
 They conducted their experiment with the bulb of a mercury thermometer as their object and with a bellows used to quicken the evaporation; they lowered the temperature of the thermometer bulb down to 7 °F, while the ambient temperature was 65 °F. They noted that soon after they passed the freezing point of water 0 °C, a thin film of ice formed on the surface of the thermometer's bulb and that the ice mass was about a 1/4 in thick when they stopped the experiment upon reaching 7 °F. Franklin wrote, "From this experiment, one may see the possibility of freezing a man to death on a warm summer's day".
 In 1805, American inventor Oliver Evans described a closed vapor-compression refrigeration cycle for the production of ice by ether under vacuum.